alleyinteractive/mantle-docs/docs/testing/testkit.md

+---
+title: Teskit
+---

-# Testkit
+# Mantle Testkit

-Mantle Testkit is a standalone package for use of the [Mantle Testing Framework](./test-framework.md) on non-Mantle based projects.
+Mantle Testkit is a standalone package for use of the [Mantle Testing Framework](./testing.md) on non-Mantle based projects.
 That means that you can use the great features of the Mantle Testing Framework on your existing projects/plugins/themes without needing to do any more refactoring.